youkwhd/youkwhd.com/_posts/majoring-compsci-yet-self-taught.md

 > No hate for PHP.

 What i am trying to say is, the way professors are teaching is dated.
 THUS! most of the government sites are **VERY VERY VURNERABLE**.
-They who rule are the one who's eating other people's money.

 ## Kominfo and the Government instances